Learn what natural infrastructure is and how it is included in flood projections

 Use Risk Factor™ to find the only property-specific flood risk assessments that consider flood mitigation structures.

 Natural infrastructure refers to naturally occurring environmental features such as wetlands and open space preserves.
 These features are not man-made projects constructed explicitly to reduce flooding.
 However, natural infrastructure like wetlands and open space preserves can reduce flood risk, especially if the policy is implemented to preserve these environmentally beneficial features.

 Coastal saltmarsh as natural infrastructure

 Wetlands are transitional lands between terrestrial and aquatic systems.
-Shallow surface water and saturated soils favor “water loving” plants in these natural communities.
-Wetlands are found along coasts and in low lying areas like river floodplains and local depressions.
-They are also disproportionately valuable natural systems for the level of ecosystem services provided, biodiversity supported, and for their flood reduction potential.
+Shallow surface water and saturated soils favor “water-loving” plants in these natural communities.
+Wetlands are found along coasts and in low-lying areas like river floodplains and local depressions.
+They are also disproportionately valuable natural systems for the level of ecosystem services provided, biodiversity supported, and their flood reduction potential.